William Webb Follett

-Sir William Webb Follett (2 December 1796 – 28 June 1845) was an English lawyer and politician who served as MP for Exeter (1835–1845).
+Sir William Webb Follett, QC (2 December 1796 – 28 June 1845) was an English lawyer and politician who served as MP for Exeter (1835–1845).
 He served twice as Solicitor-General, in 1834-5 and 1841 and as Attorney-General in 1844.
 He was knighted in 1835.
 He was reputed to have been the "greatest advocate of the century".

 Early life

 Follett was born 2 December 1796 at Topsham in Devon, the eldest surviving son of ten children.
 His father was Captain Benjamin Follett, late 13th Regiment of Infantry, who had retired from the army in 1790 and gone into business as a timber merchant, and his mother was Ann Webb, daughter of John Webb, of Kinsale, Ireland.
 His younger brother was Brent Spencer Follett (1810–1887) QC, MP and his sister Elizabeth married Richard Bright.

 Follett attended Exeter grammar school and was privately educated by Mr Hutchinson, the curate of Heavitree.
 In 1813, he matriculated at Trinity College, Cambridge, receiving a B.A. without honours in 1818 and an M.A. in 1830.

 On 11 October 1830, Follett married Jane Mary Giffard, the eldest daughter of Sir Ambrose Hardinge Giffard (1771–1827) who was chief justice of British Ceylon.
 They had five sons and two daughters.